A Generalized Energy-Based Adaptive Gradient Method for Optimization: Introduction

 \subsection{Organization}

 In Section \ref{extension of AEGD}, we introduce the gAEGD method and establish its unconditional energy stability.
 Section \ref{Convergence theory} presents the main theoretical results, including the two-stage adaptive behavior, robustness with respect to the base step size $\eta$, and convergence guarantees in non-convex settings.
-In Section \ref{convergence rates}, we analyze convergence rates under a local KL condition.
-Section \ref{experimental results} provides empirical validation of the proposed framework, demonstrating that ALEGD consistently outperforms AEGD across various benchmarks problems.
-Conclusions and further discussions are given in Section \ref{conclusion}.
+In Section \ref{convergence rates}, we analyze convergence rates under a local KL condition. {Section \ref{experimental results} provides empirical evaluation of the proposed framework.} Conclusions and further discussions are given in Section \ref{conclusion}.